symphoniacloud/dynamodb-entity-store/README.md

 putting all actual data on non-key attributes.

 Entity Store supports other modes of usage though.
-Let's say we also want to store Farms, in a separate table named FarmTable, which looks as follows:
+Let's say we also want to store Farms, in a separate table named `FarmTable`, which looks as follows:

 | `Name`           | `FarmAddress`                      |
 |------------------|------------------------------------|